The high school application process can be exciting, daunting,

 preference between the ISEE and the SSAT.

-You may register to take the ISEE exam online at the Educational
+You may register to take the ISEE exam beginning on

 student guide is available here.
 A study guide, What to